 There were both wrought iron and wooden trellises, a wrought iron railing and green wooden pillars.
 (The sage green wooden pillars had been touched up with a different shade of green paint to boot.)

 From the street one could see the brown bamboo shade on the door and the brown faux-wood blinds on the front windows – all smushed together with white trim and green doors.

 There was a whole lot going on…and none of it was pretty!

 Initial Progress on the Porch Makeover

-We ripped out the wrought iron railing and the shrub overgrowth several seasons ago.
-But that's where we stopped while we focused on the inside of the house.
+We ripped out the wrought iron railing and the shrub overgrowth shortly after we moved in in 2012.
+But that’s where we stopped while we focused on the inside of the house.

 It says progress up there, but in reality it still makes for a pretty bad before photo.
 I’m actually rather embarrassed at how long it stayed so ugly!